calexanderberg/portfolio/README.md

 3. Implement typescript to the code, see II1302 for a project where I used typescript

 ## Please note:
 I realized after the fact I should have made a new branch for my current project of implementing improvement number 1.
-This has lead to a very messy repository which I am fixing whenever I have time.

-Currently only the resources folder is the one that shows the code displayed on the website.
-This would most likely be where you want to see my actual code.

-Thank you
+This has been moved to the develop branch.

+The rest of the improvements have been handed their own branches which will merge with develop once implemented properly.

 ## Note that this text will be removed when I find it appropriate.